 Educate everyone throughout the organization.
 All employees need to understand how attackers can exploit the information they gather from reconnaissance efforts to craft targeted attacks.
 Help employees to understand the breadth of threats out there.
 For example, theft of sensitive data or breach of personal information is not all that bad actors might want to do.
 Businesses also run the risk of ransomware, intellectual property theft, hacktivism, and more.

 Penetration testing and social engineering testing can help drive the point home for employees — even C-suite execs.
-RedTeam offers application, network, physical and IoT device penetration testing to help identify and fix vulnerabilities, with extensive reporting to help leadership not only understand the vulnerabilities identified but to map out a viable path to correct them.
+RedTeam Security offers application, network, physical, and IoT device penetration testing to help identify and fix vulnerabilities, with extensive reporting to help leadership not only understand the vulnerabilities identified but to map out a viable path to correct them.

 Reach out to our experts today to begin planning a more secure future for your organization.